An Improved Transfer Model: Randomized Transferable Machine: The General Form of RTM

-where $tr$ is the trace operator.
-The larger $J$ is, the higher probability the characteristics of the target data is covered by the randomly corrupted source data.
-The ideal case is with infinite corruptions.
+The larger $J$ is, the higher the probability of the new target data is covered by the randomly corrupted source data.
+The ideal case is conducting infinite corruptions.
 However, we cannot make it in practice.
-To simulate the infinite random corruptions without really making any corruption, we apply a marginalization trick by setting $J \to \infty$.
-By the weak law of large numbers, this is equivalent to solving:
+To simulate the infinite random corruptions without really making any corruption, we propose a marginalization trick.
+Specifically, we set $J \to \infty$.
+By the weak law of large numbers, this is equivalent to solving the following empirical objective: